pietrobe/cardioEMI/README.md

 # cardioEMI
 Solving cell-by-cell (a.k.a.
-EMI) models on cardiac geometries.
+EMI) models for cardiac geometries.

 ### Dependencies